This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s only right that we kick off our list with New York’s most iconic building: the Empire State Building!
 I mean, in terms of world-famous buildings, it’s right up there with the Eiffel Tower and the Roman Colosseum!

 There are two observation decks inside the Empire State Building.
 The main one is on the 86th floor, but you can also pay extra to visit the one on the 102nd floor, too.
-The views from the main observation deck were absolutely incredible and we loved our visit!
+Although we thought the 86th floor was impressive enough!
+You can read about our experience and helpful tips for visiting this attraction here.

 You do need to book tickets as only a limited number of people can go up at once, so you have to reserve a time slot.
 However, you don’t need to do this months in advance.
 The day before or even the day of your visit will be fine.

-If you’ve got a New York CityPASS it will also cover your entry to the Empire State Building, and you can also use it to tick off quite a few more of the attractions on this epic list!
+If you’ve got a Go City, a New York Pass, or the New York CityPASS® it will also cover your entry to the Empire State Building, and you can also use any one of these New York sightseeing passes to tick off quite a few more of the attractions on this epic list!
+You can read our full comparison of NYC sightseeing passes here – it was a total game-changer for our visit.

 You should allow 2-3 hours for your visit in total.
 This is not the kind of experience you want to rush.
 We spent lots of time walking around, snapping photos, and admiring the views because being up there was just such an amazing experience!